Negrotepai/3D-VR/README.md

 # 3D-VR
- This is a project to displat a 360 video in to VR headset
+ This is a project to display a 360 video in to VR headset